NoRed0x/NoRed0x.github.io/_posts/Red-Teaming/2021-06-20-active-directory-Trust-enumeration.md

 In simplest terms, it is the process of extending the security boundary of an AD domain or forest to include another AD domain or forest.

+## Trust Direction
+  1-One-way trust(Unidirectional):Users in the trusted domain can access resources in the trusting domain but the reverse is not true.
+  2-Two-way trust(Bidirectional):Users of both domains can access resources in the other domain

 <img src="/img/adpart2/.PNG" alt="Getting-gz" width="800" height="200">